discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 Finally, <Trait name="Restorative Mantras"/> and <Trait name="All's Well That Ends Well"/> top it off, with most of your utility skill choices benefiting from these traits.

 If you are playing with <Trait name="Restorative Illusions"/>, every shatter will heal your party, scaling on the amount of clones spent.

-After you initially ramped up your boons, try to safe up on Clones, to shatter these, in case of foreseeable damage threats.

-If you got the opportunity to swap to Staff, <Skill name="Phantasmal Warlock"/> is gonna count as creating 4 Illusions for additional healing, especially when playing with <Item id="44947"/>.

 <Trait name="Illusionary Inspiration"/> can provide decent burst heal, if you manage your ressources wisely and the same applies to condition pressure, combined with <Skill name="Mantra of Resolve"/> or <Trait name="Sympathetic Visage"/>.